-Here are five fun free Alphabet Worksheets.
-These are designed to be used when you are exploring the alphabet with your students.
-Below each worksheet you will find extension activity ideas.
+These fun alphabet worksheets are designed to be used when you are exploring the alphabet with your students.
+Below each one you will find extension activity ideas.

 Look for the letters of the alphabet in the ocean.
 When you find one colour it in and then cross it off below.
 Happy hunting!